 Ridgy-didge (or Ridgey Didge)

 Think you’re a ridgy-didge type?
-We can neither confirm nor deny, but we will explain what it means to you.
-This colloquial term refers to something or someone which is “real”, “genuine”, the “real deal”.
-“Ridgy-didge” is also a common word for a refrigerator (rhyming slang for “fridge”).
+We can neither confirm nor deny it, but we will explain what it means to you.
+This colloquial term refers to something or someone who is “real”, “genuine”, or the “real deal”.

 Did you know?
 Ridgey Didge is also the name of a popular children’s TV show featuring talking puppets.